digital-asset/team-application-runtime/README.md

 # Application Runtime

-This reopsitory is meant to contain all of the open-source projects under the remit of the Application Runtime team.
+This repository is meant to contain all of the open-source projects under the remit of the Application Runtime team.
 For now, most of them are under the [daml] repository.
 They will be moved here over time.